tm-a-t/telegram-bot-handbook/en/book/chats/pm.md

 ::: warning
 `/start` command doesn't imply that this the user has no dialog with the bot.
-It may be a good idea to make sure your bot doesn't get broken when the user sends `/start` manually after the dialog started.
+It may be a good idea to make sure your bot doesn't get broken when the user sends `/start` when they already started the dialog.
 :::

 ::: tip